It’s no secret that returning to work after a vacation can be… anxiety-inducing.

 Luckily, there are simple ways to manage these feelings.

-Combat the post-vacation blues with these four scientifically proven ways to handle stress and anxiety.
+Help your employees combat the post-vacation blues with these four scientifically proven ways to handle stress and anxiety.

 1. Try mindfulness meditation